Shruti-tech2/AWS-Beginner2023-/README.md

       Principal: "arn:aws:iam::123456789012:role/EventBusRole"
 ```
 **NOTE**:::::::::::We don't need to use IAM Role of eventBus with other AWS reources if both EventBridge and AWS Resources are of same account.

+### VPC (Virtual Private Cloud):
+Is a logically isolated portion of the AWS cloud within a region.
+Custom VPCs allow you to design your network architecture and security settings to meet your organization's specific needs.
+You have full control over the IP address range, subnets, route tables, security groups, and other networking configurations.
+This level of control is essential for isolating resources